nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_4/readme.md

   <tbody>
     <tr>
         <td colspan="3">
-            <p>When your project ends, ensure you’ve updated and uploaded any companion documentation (discussed in the previous lesson “Making Open Data”) with your final version (even if only a single version of the data was made).</p>
+            <p>When your project ends, ensure you’ve updated and uploaded any companion documentation (discussed in the previous lesson "Making Open Data") with your final version (even if only a single version of the data was made).</p>
             <p>Make sure the repository will keep your data (or at least your metadata) on- line for a reasonable period of time after your project ends.</p>
             <p>If any data issues are found after the conclusion of your project, make sure the repository will still accept data revisions, if they are needed.</p>
         </td>